srynobio/vmccl/README.md

 ```
 $> vmccl -h

 Usage: vmccl [--stdin] [--blob BLOB] [--vmc] [--fasta FASTA] [--length LENGTH]

 Options:
   --stdin                Read from stdin.
   --blob BLOB            Blob text to hash using the SHA-512 algorithm.
   --vmc                  With output the result of the above blob/stdin base on the current VMC spec.
-  --fasta FASTA          Will return VMC digest version of this fasta file.
+  --fasta FASTA          Will return VMC Sequence digest of this fasta file.
   --length LENGTH        Length of digest id to return. [default: 24]
   --help, -h             display this help and exit
 ```